Bartis1313/csgo/README.md

 * 1.6.1 - Include paths v2.
 * 1.6.2 - Source cleanup, generic vector & matrix.
 * 1.6.3 - Once again better generic vector.
 Config is now stored in nice-looking json + accessing values is not painful.
 Cleanup is still needed.
 Better smoothing included in aimbot, still needs some extensions.
+* 1.6.4 - Config fix again, added magic_enum to not repat same names in the selections namespace.
 </details>

 # Dependencies